Home

 To pray and to love

 My little children, reflect on these words: the Christian’s treasure is not on earth but in heaven.
 Our thoughts, then, ought to be directed to where our treasure is.
-This is the glorious joy of man: to pray and to love.
-If you pray and love, that is where a man’s joy lies.
+This is the glorious joy of mankind: to pray and to love.
+If you pray and love, that is where your joy is.

 Saint John Mary VianneyPrayer is nothing else but union with God.
 Those who have a heart that is pure and united with God are given a kind of serenity and sweetness that makes them ecstatic, a light that surrounds them with marvelous brightness.
 In this intimate union, God and the soul are fused together like two bits of wax that no one can ever pull apart.
 This union of God with a tiny creature is a lovely thing.
 It is a joy beyond understanding.